Skip to content

 Increased Anxiety Side Effects of Zoloft

 Does Zoloft help with anxiety?
 Another one of the more common Zoloft side effects is called akathisia.
 It’s like feeling restless or amped up, like you need to move or can’t calm down.
 In some instances, akathisia can even feel like a panic attack.
-However, akathisia can be lessened by starting on a really low dose and slowly working your way up.
+However, akathisia can be lessened by starting on a low dose and slowly working your way up.

 Trouble Sleeping Side Effects of Zoloft